-The Delaware Valley Bead Society (DVBS) will sponsor “Botanical Jewelry” with Linda Williams on Tuesday, August 16, 2016, at 7pm in the Café of the Hunterdon County Senior Center, 4 Gauntt Place - Building #1, Flemington, NJ.
+The Delaware Valley Bead Society (DVBS) will present Marti Brown’s “Knotty Do-It-All” on Tuesday, April 18, 2017, at 7pm in the Café of the Hunterdon County Senior Center, 4 Gauntt Place - Building #1, Flemington, NJ.
 The program is free and open to the public, but non-members must pre-register.

-Williams’ program will be presented during the two-hour DVBS meeting.
-To register as a guest, e-mail your name, address and phone number to firstname.lastname@example.org or call (908) 246-1231.
+The two demonstrations will be presented during the two-hour DVBS meeting.
+To register, e-mail your name, address and phone number to firstname.lastname@example.org or call (908) 246-1231.